ForTheCrown/FTC/README.md

 # FTC
-The ForTheCrown SMP's plugin repository.
+The ForTheCrown SMP's plugin code.
 Server IP: `mc.forthecrown.net`

 ## Building
-To build the plugin you should first check [`buildver.properties`](buildver.properties) to ensure that debug mode is enabled/disabled, according to your requirement.
+To build the plugin you should first check [`build-data.json`](build-data.json) to ensure that debug mode is enabled/disabled, according to your requirement.

 Then execute the `gradlew build` command to build the plugin.

-The resulting jar files will be in `build/libs` and will be named something similar to `ForTheCrown-Debug-1.19.3-1655.jar`
+The resulting jar files will be in `build/libs` and will be named something similar to `ForTheCrown-1.19.3-1655-DEBUG.jar`

-You can also use [`test_server.properties`](test_server.properties) to define a test server pathand a launch file to immediately spin up a test server after building, this only happens if you've defined the values in the properties file and then used the `build_to_test_server` task.
+You can also use the `build-data.json` to  define a test server path and a launch file to immediately spin up a test server after building, this only happens if you've defined the values in the JSON file and then used the `buildToTestServer` task.

 ## Contributing
 If you wanna contribute to the FTC repository, fork this project, make your